-FOR IMMEDIATE RELEASE:
+FOR IMMEDIATE RELEASE: March 17, 2016

 Contact:Tiffany Hartung, Maryland Climate Coalition, (443) 759-3402, email@example.com

-Baltimore, M.D.— Today, the Maryland Commission on Climate Change released a report formally recommending that the Maryland General Assembly extend the state’s Greenhouse Gas Reduction Act (GGRA) goals to achieve a 40 percent reduction in emissions by 2030 compared to 2006 levels.
+In October, the bipartisan Maryland Commission on Climate Change made up of cabinet secretaries, legislators and stakeholders including union leaders, business and environmental groups released a report formally recommending the Maryland General Assembly extend the state’s Greenhouse Gas Reduction Act goals to achieve a 40 percent reduction in emissions by 2030 compared to 2006 levels.

-The Maryland Climate Coalition brings together environmental, faith, labor, and civic organizations to advance clean energy and climate policies in Maryland.
+The Maryland Climate Coalition brings together environmental, faith, health, labor, and civic organizations to advance clean energy and climate policies in Maryland.
 For more information about the Maryland Climate Coalition, visit http://www.marylandclimatecoalition.org.